Finland joins NATO, Russia threatens 'counter-measures' | Politics

 The Kremlin said Russia would be forced to take "counter-measures" to Finland's accession.
 Defence Minister Sergei Shoigu said the move raised the prospect of the conflict in Ukraine escalating further.
 Russia had said on Monday it would strengthen its military capacity in its western and northwestern regions in response to Finland joining NATO.

 The Ukrainian government also hailed Finland's move.
 President Volodymyr Zelenskiy's chief of staff Andriy Yermak wrote on Telegram: "FI made the right choice.
 NATO is also a key goal for Ukraine."
-END TO MILITARY NON-ALIGNMENT
+ENDING MILITARY NON-ALIGNMENT

 The event marks the end of an era of military non-alignment for Finland that began after the country repelled an invasion attempt by the Soviet Union during World War Two and opted to try to maintain friendly relations with neighbouring Russia.
 But the invasion of Ukraine in February 2022 prompted Finns to seek security under NATO's collective defence pact, which states that an attack on one member is an attack on all.